Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2020-11-20-Covid-cocktails-3.md

 I figured I should get at least one Italian amaro, and patriotism made me pick Fernet Branca because it's big in Argentina.

+Fernet is commonly drunk as a short shot digestif - like an after-dinner mint, so before mixing with it I thought I'd give it a try straight.

 ...

-Straight up it tastes like dentist's polishing paste, but without sweetener.
-Concentrated mint and herb.
+It tastes like dentist's polishing paste, but without sweetener.
+I'm not kidding, it's *powerful*.
+Concentrated mint and herb and no sugar to help it go down.

 So, in Argentina the standard club drink is **Fernet con Coca**, which is Fernet Branca and coke.